antoniou-savvas/spring-boot-CRUD/README.md

 - Get All Invoices: GET /invoices

 # Running Tests
-To run the unit tests, navigate to the root directory of the project and use the following command:
+To run the tests, navigate to the root directory of the project and use the following command:

 	```sh
 	./mvnw test
 	```

-This will execute all the unit tests and display the results.
+This will execute all the tests and display the results.

 # Docker Compose Configuration
 The docker-compose.yml file defines the services and their configurations.
 It includes the PostgreSQL database and the Spring Boot application.